Blog or Website? With SBI!...

 Generally, blogs have no immediately logical organization of material by categorical tiers, sub-tiers, etc. At best, there may be a collection of "keywords" under which posts are filed.
 The various posts on a topic are never pulled together into cohesive articles, since they generally start as news pieces or thoughts of the day.

 Theme-Based Content Sites are organized more logically.
-And Web pages are updated, not re-issued as new posts.
+And web pages are updated, not re-issued as new posts.
 These sites are easier to find and are simpler and more fruitful to explore by your "human" visitors (your pre-customers!).

-And what about your "spider" visitors (the Search Engines)?
+And what about your "spider" visitors (the search engines)?
 SBI! makes it supremely easy for all engines to spider and list your pages.
-And critically, superior human response becomes obvious to all engines (as mentioned by Google itself above).
+And critically, superior human response becomes obvious to all engines (as mentioned by Google itself, above).

 "Spider and human" work synergistically together to build substantially greater long-term traffic momentum.
 And the beauty is that all you have to do is "keep it real."
-This has nothing to do with "SEO" or any kind of Search Engine manipulation.
+This has nothing to do with "SEO" or any kind of search engine manipulation.
 The results are natural, long-lasting, and evergrowing.

-Fatal Flaw #3) Blogs Do Not Meet the Natural Needs of Most Small Business Opportunities
+Fatal Flaw #3) Blogs Do Not Meet the Natural Needs of Most Small-Business Opportunities

 But the nature of your business and its related subject matter is most likely inappropriate for blogging.
-Your own business is almost certainly better served by a Theme-Based Content Site.
+Your business is almost certainly better served by a Theme-Based Content Site.
 Why?
 Because your future customers will be better served by information delivered in this manner.
 Theme-Based Content Sites flex to meet the goals, knowledge and circumstances of everyone...

-Whether you are a dentist or asphalt sealer...
+Whether you're a dentist or asphalt sealer...